- Pets and Animals»

 Theories are that our prehistoric ancestors took to throwing food out to prehistoric canids that lurked in the shadows beyond the campfire because A: they felt sorry for them, or B: because they didn’t want to be eaten themselves.

 Let’s fast forward to today.
-I wondered if by digestion they meant: able to convert food into nutrients that could be absorbed and assimilated by the body, or simply be able to ingest it, live through it, and excrete it.
+I wondered if by digestion they meant: able to convert food into nutrients that could be absorbed and assimilated by the body, or simply be able to ingest it, have it travel safely through the digestive tract, and excrete it.

 Take your pick.
 I find the Bing definition intriguing.
 That’s because I also wonder why the manufacturers’ feeding instructions vary so much between grain-based and meat-based feeds.

-A typical grocery brand that starts with whole corn, contains other forms of corn such as corn meal or corn gluten meal, and uses other grains such as wheat, sorghum, and soy, suggests 6 to 8 cups a day for a 100 pound dog.
+A typical grocery brand that starts with whole corn, contains other forms of corn such as corn meal or corn gluten meal, and uses other grains such as wheat, sorghum, and soy, suggests as much as eight cups a day for a 100 pound dog.

-A typical grain-free dog food that contains none of the above suggests 3 ½ to 4 ½ cups a day for that same dog.
+A typical grain-free dog food that contains none of the above suggests up to to five cups a day for that same dog.

 But that’s not the only reason why I’m personally on the side of “they’re carnivores.”
-I’ve read that DNA studies prove the dog descended from the timber wolf (or gray wolf, depending upon your source) anywhere between 30,000 and 100,000 years ago (depending upon your source), give or take a millennium or two.
+DNA studies prove the dog descended from the timber wolf (or gray wolf, depending upon your source) anywhere between 30,000 and 100,000 years ago (depending upon your source).
 Domestication began around 15,000 years ago.

 It Sure Looks Like A Carnivore's Digestive Tract